Search

 Ice Flow

-Englacial stresses cause ice to creep internally, with rates that depend strongly on temperature and on the evolving microstructure of crystal grains.
-In my group, we model glacier and ice-sheet motion to understand how englacial viscosity of the ice sheet and assumptions about slip at the ice-base interface affect glacier retreat.
-Using the finite element method and models like elmer/ice and icepack, we can solve equations that describe glacier flow and use some of the unique data our group collects to constrain physical processes that contribute to motion.
+Englacial stresses cause ice to creep internally and the rate of creep depends strongly on temperature and the evolving microstructure of crystal grains.
+In our group, we model glacier and ice-sheet motion to understand how englacial viscosity of the ice sheet and assumptions about slip at the ice-base interface affect glacier retreat.
+Using the finite element method and models like icepack and elmer/ice, we can solve equations that describe glacier flow and use some of the unique data our group collects to constrain physical processes that contribute to motion.

 Multi-Element Radar

-In my group, we also develop and use multi-element radar systems to image the internal structure, englacial properties, and basal conditions of glaciers and ice sheets.
+In our group, we also develop and use multi-element radar systems to image the internal structure, englacial properties, and basal conditions of glaciers and ice sheets.
 These systems can be used to geolocate off-nadir energy and construct 3D images of the ice-base topography and the 3D englacial structure of the ice sheet.
-Repeating these surveys, we can also perform multipass processing, which combines repeat surveys, coregisters passes, and performs coherent processing before interfering the coregistered profiles to map vertical displacement, strain rates, and vertical velocity.
-These data provide distributed observations of englacial deformation that are under-used in ice-flow model initialization.
+Repeating these surveys, we can also use multipass radar interferometry to map vertical displacement, strain rates, and vertical velocity.
+These data provide distributed observations of englacial deformation that can then be used in ice-flow model initialization.

 Firn

-Firn is the porous snow layer that compacts into glacier ice.
-Firn density, temperature, and energy evolution shape surface elevation change and set the radar wave speed, which feeds directly into satellite altimetry and radar-estimates of englacial structure.
-Our group has built firn models in a finite-element framework so compaction, heat transport, and meltwater processes can be solved consistently and used with inverse methods to assimilate observations of compaction to initialize poorly constrained densification parameters.
-These constraints improve the interpretation of radar travel times, satellite altimetry trends, and can be used to reconstruct past climate from firn observations.
+Firn is the porous layer of snow that compacts into glacier ice.
+Firn density, temperature, and enthalpy evolution affect surface elevation change and set the speed at which light can travel through the near surface.
+Our group uses firn models that represent compaction, heat transport, and meltwater percolation and inverse methods to assimilate observations of compaction to initialize poorly constrained densification parameters.
+These constraints improve the interpretation of satellite altimetry trends, and can be used to reconstruct past climate from firn observations.

 Submarine Ice-Shelf Melt